A new study finds soy, corn and other (supposedly ‘healthy’) food oils may be causing lung inflammation.

 As any soy-allergic person will tell you, it seems as though the small vegetable is in just about everything – and they’re right.
 The tiny legumes – which are related to clover, peas and alfalfa – are incredibly versatile as a food, but they are also used in thousands of products such as soaps, cosmetics,plastics, […]

 If you were to ask people on the street what are the most common food allergies, they would likely answer: peanuts, nuts, seafood, wheat or milk.
 But sesame?
 Probably not.
-So how did it land on Health Canada’s list of priority allergens?
-In short, in the ‘80s and ‘90s sesame became more common in breads, […]
+So how did it land on the list of priority allergens in Canada?
+In short, by the 1990s, sesame became more common in breads, the […]

 Seeds are a good inexpensive source of protein, and we’re eating more of them.
 They lurk in unlikely places.
 While sesame is the only seed trigger on Canada’s current priority allergen list, medical studies show people have reacted to mustard seed, sunflower, poppy seeds, flax seeds – and even perilla, an Asian seed used in […]